This guide for wealth management professionals can help identify circumstances that may put their customers at risk.

 Is the home properly insured and protected?

-If your clients had to rebuild their homes in today’s market, would they have enough homeowners’ insurance to sufficiently cover the expense?
+If your customers had to rebuild their homes in today’s market, would they have enough homeowners’ insurance to sufficiently cover the expense?
 Many properties are insured based on values that are vastly underestimated—especially those that have undergone extensive home improvements and renovations.
-For those living in wildfire- or hurricane-prone areas, we provide complimentary consultations to understand preventive measures that can help prepare your clients for a catastrophe.2
+For those living in wildfire- or hurricane-prone areas, we provide complimentary consultations to understand preventive measures that can help prepare your customers for a catastrophe.2

 Media exposure and public awareness increase the need for comprehensive protection.
-We offer high limits of excess liability coverage to ensure that your clients’ assets are safeguarded against claims of personal injury or property damage, including libel and slander.
+We offer high limits of excess liability coverage to ensure that your customers’ assets are safeguarded against claims of personal injury or property damage, including libel and slander.
 Not-for-profit organizations typically operate on tight budgets and carry a minimal amount of liability insurance.
-If your clients or their spouses sit on the board of a not-for-profit organization,3 they can add up to $1 million of protection on top of existing board coverage.
+If your customers or their spouses sit on the board of a not-for-profit organization,3 they can add up to $1 million of protection on top of existing board coverage.